Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 648 trips per day across all routes, which translates to approximately 119 weekly trips per individual stop.
+According to the 2021 Census, a high 62.8% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 648 trips per day across all routes, translating to approximately 119 weekly trips per individual stop.

 Frequently Asked Questions - Transport